Armstrong Teacher Educator Award

 Since 1997, this award has been funded through the generosity of the Martha Lea and Bill Armstrong Fund and the Cook Group companies.

 Armstrong Teacher Educators take an active role in shaping the next generation of teachers.
 For all recipients, that means traveling to Bloomington to participate in a panel discussion of current issues in education, as well as inviting IU students to their own classrooms to observe and learn.
 Some Armstrong winners also become Teachers-in-Residence and make regular trips to campus throughout the year to visit classes and collaborate with IU faculty on their curriculum, as well as conduct workshops on career development or related professional issues.

 The Benefits of Becoming an Armstrong Teacher Educator

-Armstrong Teacher Educators receive reimbursement for travel and lodging expenses when visiting the Bloomington campus, funding to pay for a substitute teacher while they’re away from the classroom, and free tuition for up to 12 credit hours of graduate study if they choose to enroll at Indiana University Bloomington during their active year as an Armstrong Teacher Educator.
+Armstrong Teacher Educators receive reimbursement for travel and lodging expenses when visiting the Bloomington campus, funding to pay for a substitute teacher while they’re away from the classroom, and a $500 honorarium for their participation in a fall semester discussion panel at IU.

 How to Nominate a Teacher

-Armstrong Teacher Educators must be nominated by their district superintendent and school principal.
+Armstrong Teacher Educators must be nominated by their district superintendent in consultation with their building principal (one nomination per district).
+When they have identified a teacher to nominate, superintendents write a nomination letter which the teacher will include in their application packet.
 Nomination packets are sent to every Indiana school and school district in November of each year.
-The deadline for submission of nomination packets is 15 January 2016.
 We especially encourage nominations of persons of color, applicants with disabilities, and members of other under-represented groups.
-Click below to see the complete nomination requirements, expectations, and find out how to apply.
+Click below for more details on the application process and program expectations.